anufrievroman/calcure/README.md

 ## Roadmap

-- Translations (currently done: English, French, Russian, Italian, and Brazilian Portuguese)
 - Support for .ics files in read only mode
-- Improvement of the daily view (several days on the page)
 - Support for .ics files in read and write mode

 ## Contribution, translations, donations